Frequently Asked Questions

 No. The Student Health Center is available to any UNC student.

 Yes, in many cases the student is required to go to the UNC Student Health Center before seeking health care elsewhere.
+If you are more than 20 miles away from the health center, you can see anyone in the Cigna network.

 The covered person must use the resources of the University Health Services (Student Health Center) first where treatment will be administered or a referral will be issued.
 Expenses incurred for medical treatment rendered outside of the UHS for which no prior approval or referral is obtained are excluded from coverage.